wotbrew/faraday-atom/README.md

 **faraday-atom** gives you atom semantics for state that is shared across many machines, or needs to be durable.

 As it is of course much slower than a local atom you want to use this for state that perhaps changes 10 times a second rather than 1000 times.

+## Why not zookeeper?

+Zookeeper is the obvious candidate for the implementing that atom model and it has been done in [avout](http://github.com/liebke/avout).

+Dynamo is better suited for large amounts of state that needs strong durability and availability.
+You can represent an unlimited amount of atoms for a single table so you can use it for database level use cases.

+Dynamo can scale to effectively unlimited throughput, and its easy to do so (amazon does all the work!).

+Dynamo also is very convenient from an operational perspective and therefore may be a more cost-effective solution if you do not already have zookeeper deployed and running.

+On the other hand Zookeeper will likely be faster in terms of latency and can be used to implement more features like watches (which aren't supported here!)

 ## Usage